nuxt/docs/de/api/configuration-ignore.md

 By default all files which start with `-` will be ignored, such as `store/-foo.js` and `pages/-bar.vue`.
 This allows for co-locating tests, utilities, and components with their callers without themselves being converted into routes, stores, etc.

-**Note:** This option will be deprecated in Nuxt.js 3, we recommend using `.nuxtignore` file instead
+**Note:** This option will be deprecated in Nuxt.js 3.
+We recommend using a `.nuxtignore` file instead.

 # The ignore Property